Xiaoxuhmm/Python_Practice/crawler/README.md

 [The most important question]
-I'm not a cs students, and I know there is a lot of inapropiate way of coding and designing.
+I think there would be a lot of inapropiate way of coding and designing.
 Q A Q. Hope I could some adivce on this part.

 Thank you soooooooo much!